moonlight-coding/mlc-verdaccio-s3-archiver/README.md

 To import a backup in an empty installation, just extract the backup in the `verdaccio/` folder and run verdaccio.

+Usefull to backup your private packages.

+## WARNING

+Do not backup the public packages !
+You would backup public packages, pure waste and could become expensive.

+In your verdaccio config.yaml, make sure public and private packages have a `storage` field and that it's not targeting the same folder.

 ## Install

 `npm i mlc-verdaccio-s3-archiver`